ibm-cloud-docs/assistant/deploy-web-chat.md

 - **Pause**: This response type pauses the assistant's activity in the chat.
 However, activity does not resume after the pause until another response is triggered.
 Whenever you include a `pause` response type, add another, different response type, such as `text`, after it.

 For more information about rich response types, see [Rich responses](/docs/assistant?topic=assistant-dialog-overview#dialog-overview-multimedia).

+If you want to use one dialog for an assistant that you deploy to many different platforms, add custom responses per integration type.
+You can add a conditioned response that tells the assistant to show the response only when the web chat integration is being used.
+For more information, see [Building integration-specific responses](/docs/assistant?topic=assistant-dialog-integrations#dialog-integrations-condition-by-type).

 ## Extending the web chat
 {: #deploy-web-chat-extend}